Your Baby’s First Bath: Why Wait?

-2. Increases Likelihood of Breastfeeding Success
+2. Delaying Your Baby’s First Bath Increases Likelihood of Breastfeeding Success

 I cannot emphasize enough the benefits of breastfeeding for your baby.
-There are thousands of proteins, enzymes and other components naturally contained in breast milk that help strengthen her immune system, build up good bacteria (microbiome) and support healthy organ development.
-You will want to do everything you can to ensure successful breastfeeding.
+There are thousands of proteins, enzymes and other components naturally contained in breast milk that help strengthen her immune system, build up good bacteria (microbiome) and support healthy organ development.4 You will want to do everything you can to ensure successful breastfeeding.

 For various reasons, getting baby to latch on and breastfeed in those early days can be difficult for some moms, and bathing her too soon might contribute to the struggle.
-Studies show a delayed newborn bath was associated with increased likelihood of breastfeeding initiation rates.
-4 A hospital in one study changed its newborn bathing practice – waiting for 12 hours instead of only 2 hours after birth.
+Studies show a delayed newborn bath was associated with an increased likelihood of breastfeeding initiation rates.
+5 A hospital in one study changed its newborn bathing practice – waiting for 12 hours instead of only 2 hours after birth.
 They found the odds of breastfeeding initiation were 166% greater after this change!

-A baby taken away from the comfort of her mother to be bathed is likely to release stress hormones, and distressed babies will find it harder to breastfeed.5 Having skin-to-skin contact early after birth and being close to your breast is the best way to encourage successful feeding.
+A baby taken away from the comfort of her mother to be bathed is likely to release stress hormones, and distressed babies will find it harder to breastfeed.6 Having skin-to-skin contact early after birth and being close to your breast is the best way to encourage successful feeding.

-3. Reduces Risk of Low Blood Sugar
+3. Waiting Reduces Risk of Low Blood Sugar

 Those stress hormones released when a newborn is bathed can also cause her blood sugar to drop.
 This can make her too sleepy to wake up and breastfeed, causing the blood sugar to drop even more.
-Low blood glucose at birth, also called neonatal hypoglycemia, has been associated with brain injury and intellectual and developmental disabilities.6
+Low blood glucose at birth, also called neonatal hypoglycemia, has been associated with brain injury and intellectual and developmental disabilities.7

 One study found babies who had their first bath delayed until 12 hours after birth had less than a 4% chance of developing neonatal hypoglycemia.
-Babies whose first baths were not delayed had more than double the risk, with 8.5% suffering from low blood sugar.7
+Babies whose first baths were not delayed had more than double the risk, with 8.5% suffering from low blood sugar.8

-4. Maintains Baby’s Temperature
+4. Waiting Maintains Baby’s Temperature